 To make best use of the housing which is available, there will be some limits to the choices that applicants can make.
 The guidance below describes the type of housing applicants may be offered:

-- Bedsits and one bedroom flats would be offered to a single person or a sharing couple.
+- Bedsits and one bedroom flats will be offered to a single person or a sharing couple.

-- Two bedroom flats may be offered to parent(s) with a child or two people sharing the accommodation who would not normally be expected to share a bedroom for example those with adult children.
-Children who are part of the application will only be considered if the applicant is in receipt of child benefit.
+- Two bedroom flats may be offered to parent(s) with a child or two people sharing the accommodation who would not normally be expected to share a bedroom, or households with adult children

-- Houses may be offered to people with dependent children living with them.
-The number of bedrooms will depend on each application.
-Houses will not normally be offered to people where there are no children under 16.
+- Houses may be offered to households with dependent children living with them.
+The number of bedrooms and bed spaces will depend on each application.
+Houses will not normally be offered to households where there are no children under 16

 Applying for a home